-As the state of Illinois begins to open up, children across the state are spending more time outdoors, riding bicycles, enjoying better weather, staring at their iPhones while walking aimlessly, and hanging out with friends.
+As the state of Illinois begins to open up, children across the state are spending more time outdoors, riding bicycles, enjoying better weather, staring at their phones while walking aimlessly, and hanging out with friends.
 Kids doing what kids do.
 Paying little attention to cars, traffic, and adults.
 It’s never more important for drivers to slow down and pay closer attention to their driving.

 Over the course of 2020, Americans drove more than 2.8 trillion miles.
 With so many Americans on the road, it made our group of expert truck and auto accident lawyers ask: Which states are home to the worst drivers in America?